Master of Environmental Planning

 Those working in and wanting to move into the planning area or seeking to gain perspective or an interdisciplinary approach to environmental planning.

-• Australian Bachelor degree or recognised equivalent in relevant field
+• Australian level 7 bachelor's qualification or recognised equivalent in relevant discipline

 You may satisfy the English language requirements if you have completed: